utdata/rwdir/docs/05-transform.md

 ## Filter()

-Let's filter all the wells to the those just in Travis County.
-We'll use dplyr's `filter()` function to this this.
+We can use dplyr's `filter()` function to capture a subset of the data, like all the wells in Travis County.
 It works like this:

 ![dplyr filter function](images/transform-filter.png){width=600px}

-Let's filter our wells data to just those in Travis County:
+Let's filter our wells data to just those in Travis County.
+We are going to use the ` %>% ` pipe function to do this to the `wells` data frame.

 ![Travis wells](images/transform-wells-travis.png)